 - Advanced technologies and improved organization

 While not required, many businesses provide paid time off for major holidays.
+Learn more about whether you can and should require employees to take paid time off.

 How Resourcing Edge Can Help